-Hit hard by the alternative minimum tax (AMT)?
-Here are 6 ways to reduce how much you owe
+Hit hard by the AMT?
+Here are 7 ways to avoid it, or least reduce how much you owe

-The alternative minimum tax (AMT) is pesky.
+The alternative minimum tax, or AMT, is pesky.
 You think you’re done with your tax return, only to do the calculations for the AMT and find that you owe more taxes.
-While it was designed to catch wealthy tax avoiders, the AMT may unwittingly snare many others in the middle class these days.
+While it was designed to catch wealthy tax avoiders, the AMT may unwittingly snare some in the middle class these days.

-Here’s what the AMT is and six ways to reduce (and maybe eliminate) your AMT bill.
+Here’s what the AMT is and seven ways to avoid an AMT bill, or at least reduce it.

-What is the alternative minimum tax and how does it work?
+What is the AMT and how does it work?

-The AMT was created in 1969 to make sure that wealthy taxpayers weren’t abusing loopholes and workarounds to avoid paying tax.
-To do so, the AMT creates an entirely new way to figure your taxes, limiting certain deductions and other means to reduce your income.
-Even AMT tax rates are different from the standard income taxes, and are figured at either 26 or 28 percent.
+The alternative minimum tax was created in 1969 to make sure that wealthy taxpayers weren’t abusing loopholes and workarounds to avoid paying taxes.
+The AMT requires you to figure your taxes in an entirely different way to the regular tax system.
+It limits certain deductions and uses other means to reduce your income.
+Even AMT tax rates are different from the standard federal income tax rates, and are either 26 or 28 percent.

-“The AMT is effectively a secondary tax that needs to be calculated every year you file taxes,” says Vieje Piauwasdy, director of equity advisory at Secfi, a fintech company in San Francisco.
+“The AMT is effectively a secondary tax that needs to be calculated every year you file taxes,” says Vieje Piauwasdy, head of liquidity at Secfi, a fintech company in San Francisco.
 “But due to the AMT rules, the vast majority of Americans do not pay AMT.”

 After they calculate their taxes twice, taxpayers are forced to pay whichever amount is higher.
-But there are ways to reduce your tax liability under the AMT rules, and they can be valuable if you’re on the hook for the tax or think you might be in any given year.
+But there are ways to avoid or reduce your tax liability under the AMT rules, and these strategies can be valuable if you’re on the hook for the tax or think you might be in any given year.

-Here are six strategies to help you reduce or even eliminate your AMT.
+Here are seven strategies to help you eliminate or reduce the AMT.

 1. Defer income to next year